from small one page howto to huge articles all in one place

 Binary operations are in postfix form with the operands in the usual order.
 That is, to get x-5 one would use "%gx%{5}%-". %P and %g variables are persistent across escape-string evaluations.

-Consider the HP2645, which, to get to row 3 and column 12, needs to be sent \E&a12c03Y padded for 6 milliseconds.
-Note that the order of the rows and columns is inverted here, and that the row and column are printed as two digits.
-Thus its cup capability is ``cup=6\E&%p2%2dc%p1%2dY''.
+Consider the HP2645, which, to get to line 3 and column 12, needs to be sent \E&a12c03Y padded for 6 milliseconds.
+The order of the lines and columns is inverted here, and the lines and column are printed as two digits.
+The corresponding terminal description is expressed thus:

 Cursor Motions